 Start simple—you can always add layers later as your application grows.

-To generate collections into a specific layer, use the --layer flag:
+To generate collections into a specific layer, pass the layer as the first positional argument:

 # Generate into the shop layer